Building public knowledge

 Sociotechnical evaluation of generative AI

-AI Act implementation and standards
+AI Act implementation and AI standards

-Bias analysis
+Bias analysis and non-discrimination

 Sociotechnical evaluation of generative AI

-AI Act implementation and standards
+AI Act implementation and AI standards

-Bias analysis
+Bias analysis and non-discrimination

 Distinctive in